 Signs of stress

-Most common sign of stress is a tail that curves like a hook and gills that curve forward like the letter c.
+The most common sign of stress is a tail that curves like a hook and gills that curve forward like the letter C.

 Parasites, in general, can be very tricky to get rid of, especially if internal.
 Most parasites will require meds from a vet.
 Parasites can come from a number of sources but most common when introducing non-native plants or animals.
 Some symptoms could be puking, discoloration and loss of appetite.

 Fungal Infections can happen almost anywhere from the gills to the legs and even the eyes.
 Fungal infections usually look like a c cotton fluff or ball.
-Best at home remedy for fungal infections are salt baths.
+The best at-home remedy for fungal infections is salt baths.
 Fungal infections are one of the most common illnesses in an Axolotl.
 Fungal infections are most commonly caused by injuries, poor water quality, and prolonged periods of high temperature.

 Bacterial infections are caused by bacteria.
 Sometimes a bacterial infection can be carried by the blood cells and spread very quickly throughout the body.
 Bacterial infections are very contagious.
 Bacterial infections can be caused by poor water quality, infected food, and introducing unsterile plants.